Collective Leadership: Board of Directors

 Rosalyn Morrison

-She has also held leadership roles in the arts and culture sector, in particular, contemporary craft and design, where she focused on strategy development for provincial and national organizations and establishing partnerships with businesses, educational institutions, public galleries and museums, and private and public funders.
+Rosalyn has also held leadership roles in the arts and culture sector, where she focused on strategy development for provincial and national organizations and establishing partnerships with businesses, educational institutions, public galleries and museums, and private and public

 Her community involvement includes serving as Vice Chair, Board of Governors, Ontario College of Art and Design University; Chair, Ontario Summer Games Legacies Committee; and Chair of the Playing for Keeps collaboration, a social legacy inspired by the 2015 Pan/Parapan American Games.
-In addition, she has served on advisory committees for ArtReach, Metcalf Foundation, George Brown College, Community Foundations of Canada and the City of Toronto.
+In addition, she has served on advisory committees for ArtReach, Metcalf Foundation, George Brown College, Community Foundations of Canada, City of Toronto, and as a Board member of the Blue Mountain Village Foundation, and Collingwood’s Sustainable Development Goals Task Force.